History of the Jews in Iran: Safavid and Qajar dynasties (1502 to 1925)

 Further deterioration in the treatment of Persian Jews occurred during the reign of the Safavids who proclaimed Shi'a Islam the state religion.
-Shi'ism assigns great importance to the issues of ritual purity ― tahara, and non-Muslims, including Jews, were deemed to be ritually unclean ― najis ― so that physical contact with them would require Shi'as to undertake ritual purification before doing regular prayers.
+Shi'ism assigns great importance to the issues of ritual purity—tahara, and non-Muslims, including Jews, were deemed to be ritually unclean—najis—so that physical contact with them would require Shi'as to undertake ritual purification before doing regular prayers.
 Thus, Persian rulers, and to an even larger extent, the populace, sought to limit physical contact between Muslims and Jews.
 Jews were not allowed to attend public baths with Muslims or even to go outside in rain or snow, ostensibly because some impurity could be washed from them upon a Muslim.

+The reign of Shah Abbas I (1588–1629) was initially benign.
+Jews prospered throughout Persia and were even encouraged to settle in Isfahan, which was made a new capital.
+However, toward the end of his rule, the treatment of Jews became harsher; upon advice from a Jewish convert to Islam and Shi'a clergy, the Shah forced Jews to wear a distinctive badge on clothing and headgear.
+In 1656, all Jews were expelled from Isfahan, because of the common belief of their impurity, and forced to convert to Islam.
+However, as it became known that the converts continued to practice Judaism in secret and because the treasury suffered from the loss of jizya collected from the Jews, they were allowed to revert to Judaism in 1661.
+However, they were still required to wear a distinctive patch upon their clothing.

 Jews were often only permitted to pursue trades that were undesirable to the general Muslim population.
 They were expected to "undertake dirty work of every kind."
 Examples of such professions included dyeing (which contained strong unpleasant odors), scavenger work, cleaning excrement pits, singers, musicians, dancers and so on.
 By 1905, many Jews of Isfahan were trading opium.
-This commerce which was very profitable, involved trade with India and China.
-The head of Isfahan Jewry was known to have contacts with house of David Sassoon.
+This commerce, which was very profitable, involved trade with India and China.
+The head of Isfahan Jewry was known to have contacts with the house of David Sassoon.

-The reign of Shah Abbas I (1588–1629) was initially benign.
-Jews prospered throughout Persia and were even encouraged to settle in Isfahan, which was made a new capital.
-However, toward the end of his rule, the treatment of Jews became harsher; upon advice from a Jewish convert to Islam and Shi'a clergy, the Shah forced Jews to wear a distinctive badge on clothing and headgear.
-In 1656, all Jews were expelled from Isfahan because of the common belief of their impurity and forced to convert to Islam.
-However, as it became known that the converts continued to practice Judaism in secret and because the treasury suffered from the loss of jizya collected from the Jews, they were allowed to revert to Judaism in 1661.
-However, they were still required to wear a distinctive patch upon their clothings.